Rwanda’s Gorilla Naming Ceremony

 World Gorilla Day

-The 16th Kwita Izina Gorilla Naming Ceremony was held on World Gorilla Day.
+The 17th Kwita Izina Gorilla Naming Ceremony will be held on World Gorilla Day.
 The annual World Gorilla Day is celebrated on 24 September, the day that Dian Fossey established the Karisoke Research Center in 1967.

 World Gorilla Day encourages people around the globe to join the conservation efforts to protect gorillas in the wild.
 Holding Kwita Izina on World Gorilla Day provides the opportunity to harness the global attention on gorillas on this special date and work with conservation and tourism partners around the world to highlight what Rwanda is doing to protect these majestic animals.